rticommunity/rticonnextdds-connector-py/examples/python/README.md

 rticonnextdds-connector: Python
 ========

-### Installation and Platform support
+### Installation and platform support
 Check [here](https://github.com/rticommunity/rticonnextdds-connector#getting-started-with-python) and [here](https://github.com/rticommunity/rticonnextdds-connector#platform-support).
-If you still have trouble write on the [RTI Community Forum](https://community.rti.com/forums/technical-questions)
+If you still have trouble, write on the [RTI Community forum](https://community.rti.com/forums/technical-questions).

 ### Available examples
-In this directory you can find 1 set of examples
+In this directory, you can find one set of examples:

- * **simple**: shows how to write samples and how to read/take
+ * **simple**: shows how to write samples and how to read/take.

-### Protecting calls to the connector library
+### Protecting calls to the Connector library
-As we already explained in the main README [here](https://github.com/rticommunity/rticonnextdds-connector#threading-model), the user is responsible for protecting calls to the connector.
-There are many options in python to do so; one is to use the ```threading``` package:
+As we already explained in the main [README] (https://github.com/rticommunity/rticonnextdds-connector#threading-model), the user is responsible for protecting calls to Connector.
+There are many options in Python to do so; one is to use the ```threading``` package:

 ```py
 ...